PuddyClub/TinyDiscord-lib/README.md

 Use this function to call the user info using your token

-Inside the tinyDSAuth::getUser you can insert the value refresh to auto refresh the token if the token is expired
+refresh: You can insert the value refresh to auto refresh the token if the token is expired

 token: The token code